navariltd/burundi-compliance/README.md

-- Upon submission, a confirmation pop-up appears:
+- Upon submission, a confirmation pop-up will appear: